 Be better equipped to succeed with change management through risk-free experiential learning.
 The Cohort Change Management

 Business Simulation helps managers and leaders learn the valuable skills needed to manage a prospective change with senior

 You need to engage with everybody to make change happen – nobody is unimportant.

-need to develop indirect influencing skills and the ability – and courage – to be able to "borrow authority"
+need to develop indirect influencing skills and the ability (and courage) to be able to "borrow authority" whenever

 People can be influenced and influential in many different ways – be creative!

 Change projects runs for 9 months over 3 rounds.
 Track your results each month on a visual dashboard and review

 Each stakeholder has a talking avatar that offers information about themselves to help you build relationships

 Optional off-simulation role play with facilitator can offer further information.

 In-simulation Stakeholder Mapping App allows you to analyze stakeholders across two critical dimensions — their

 attitude to the change versus their influence on the change.
 This helps determine your engagement priorities.

 Skill sets developed: